 - Useful Resources

 Here are the key definitions you need to grasp to understand how loyalty campaigns work.

 A digital card with a unique code that works as a digital wallet for customer's points.

 Earning rule defines an action(s) that result in assigning a particular number of loyalty points to a customer's loyalty card.
 There is no limit on the number of earning rules in a single loyalty campaign.
 Each earning rule has a timeframe that defines when it's active.

 Tiers are different levels of membership in your loyalty program.
 Tier is defined by a minimum and maximum amount of points on a customer's loyalty card.
 You can map different rewards and earning rules to each tier.

 A digital or material incentive that your customer can get in exchange for their loyalty points.

-A message sent from Voucherify to end-customer or 3rd party application via which you can send loyalty cards, inform about collected points or redeemed rewards.
+A message sent from Voucherify to an end-customer or 3rd party application via which you can send loyalty cards and inform about collected points or redeemed rewards.

 An individual customer space presenting the number of loyalty points, rewards, assigned referral codes, and owned incentives like discounts or gift cards.
 You can copy and share links to fully-branded cockpits and enable your customers to exchange loyalty points for rewards independently.